 Why Do Cats Meow?

-Cats meow at humans because they’ve learned that it’s one way to get our attention.
+Cats meow at humans because they’ve learned that’s how to get our attention.
 It could be for food, for fuss or playtime.
-It could also just be to find out where you are.
-Some cats are very vocal and others aren’t.
-The more time you spend with your cat, the easier it’ll be to guess what it is they want.
+It could also just be to find out where in the vicinity you are.
+Our cat sometimes does it when she wants to tell us that she’s left us something solid and smelly in the kitty litter — thanks!
+Some cats make more noise than others.
+Typically, Siamese cats are very vocal, for example.
+The more time you spend with your cat, the easier to guess what they want.

 How Long Does it Take for a Cat to Adjust to a New Home?

-You just have to be a little patient and give them some time and space.
-Cats who’ve had a difficult or traumatic past or cats with nervous or anxious personalities may take longer to settle but there’s no reason to think that they won’t once they feel safe again.
+It varies from cat to cat.
+Most cats will settle down within the first two weeks.
+The vocalization should be short-lived once the cat has adapted to its new surroundings.
+Often, they need a little time and space.
+Cats are incredibly resilient and can quickly settle into new routines and environments once they’ve had enough time to adjust.
+Cats with a difficult or traumatic past or those with nervous or anxious personalities may take longer to settle, but there’s no reason to think they won’t calm down once they feel safe again.

-If you’re planning on letting your cat outside, then remember to wait for at least 2-weeks before doing so or they might try and return to your old property.
+If you plan on letting your cat outside, remember to wait for around two weeks before doing so, or they could try and return to your old property, which could be dangerous.

 How do you Settle a Cat After Moving?

-- If the meowing continues for some time after the move, or if you suspect it may not be connected to the new environment, it’s worth chatting with your veterinarian as there could be some other issue at play.
+If the meowing continues for some time after the move, or if you suspect it may not be connected to the new environment, it’s worth chatting with your veterinarian as there could be some other issue.

 Otherwise, we hope your cat settles in quickly, and we wish you lots of luck in your new home 😊